 Reasonable Disability Accommodations for Spiritual Formation Credits

-Students who are experiencing a physical or psychological disability are encouraged to meet with the Disability Services Coordinator in the Counseling Center located on the 2nd floor of the Scott building.
+Students who are experiencing a physical or psychological disability are encouraged to meet with the Assistant Director of Disability Services located on the 2nd floor of the Scott building.
 Kerry Kimble may assist with reasonable accommodations for both long-term and temporary disabilities that may include a modification of Spiritual Formation Credit requirements.
 Proper documentation of disability is required.

 Spiritual Formation Offices